DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxPopover/1 Configuration/hideEvent/hideEvent.md

 Specifies options of popover hiding.

 ---
-If you assign only a string that specifies event names on which the widget is hidden, the widget will not apply any delay.
+If you assign only a string that specifies event names on which the UI component is hidden, the UI component will not apply any delay.

     <!--JavaScript-->
     hideEvent: "mouseleave"